Less Than 1 Percent of People Globally Breathing Safe Levels of Pollution, Study Finds

 MARCH 10, 2023

 Evergy has announced that its Hawthorn power plant is now home to 10 megawatts (MW) of new solar energy.
-The post Evergy’s Missouri Power Plant Produces 10MW of New Solar Energy appeared first on Environment + Energy Leader.
+The post Evergy’s Minnesota Power Plant Produces 10MW of New Solar Energy appeared first on Environment + Energy Leader.

 Scientific American